sinanondul/leonardo/README.md

 Observations:
 -------------

-This test can take a couple of hours to do, but we know that sometimes it is hard to find the time to do it, so you have up to a week of time to make it.
+This test can take some hours to make it but, as we know that sometimes it is hard to find the time to do it, you'll have up to a week of time to make it.
 Even so, don't worry if you run out of time.
 In the technical meeting you can argue it in oral way.

 Quickstart:
 -----------